numpy/numpy/doc/neps/nep-0051-scalar-representation.rst

 An exception to this are downstream libraries with documentation and especially documentation testing.
-Since the representation of many values will change, in many cases the documentationi will have to be updated to use the new representation.
+Since the representation of many values will change, in many cases the documentation will have to be updated to use the new representation.
+This is expected to require larger documentation fixups.

 Further, it may be necessary to adept tools for doctest testing to allow approximate value checking for the new representation.